ainsleydev/website/sites/ainsley-clark/content/conferences/go-guild-sept-2024/index.md

 ---
-heading: JET Tech Fest
+heading: Go Guild - Feb 2026
-lead: TODO
+lead: Diving into Go's new 1.26 release, survey results and a round up.
 weight: 9
 tags:
   - Career